-Our daughter is in her first year at FWS.
-Her first year of formal education was in a charter school.
-Although the charter school she attended had a wonderful mission and we saw many children thriving there, it just wasn t the right fit for our family.
 FWS offers smaller classrooms, individualized educational goals, and family engagement beyond our expectations.
-The teachers and families at FWS work together to meet our daughters academic and social/emotional goals.
-As a former public school teacher and parent(s) we feel fortunate to have found a place where our daughter is respected for who she is and how she learns.
+The teachers and families at FWS work together to meet our children's academic and social/emotional goals.
+As a former public school teacher and parent(s) we feel fortunate to have found a place where our children are respected for who they are and how they learn.
 The growth we have seen this year both emotionally and academically are immeasurable.